A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion: Numerical Studies

-\Fig{spiky-details} shows the estimation performance of each method over the different value and probability groups.
-As expected, all methods produce good estimates for small-magnitude entries of $\M \Theta^*$ (absolute values less than or equal to $2.5$) but poorer estimates for large-magnitude entries. \texttt{MaxNorm} suffers from much larger errors in estimating large-magnitude entries, leading to a larger overall relative error than \texttt{TraceNorm}.
-However, \texttt{MaxNorm} accurately estimates small-magnitude entries leading to accurate recoveries of the corresponding $\Phi(\theta^*_{ij})$ and a smaller Hellinger distance.
+\Fig{spiky-details} shows the performance of each method over the different Value- and Probability-Ranges. \texttt{TraceNorm} and \texttt{MaxNorm} yielded accurate estimates for small-magnitude entries of $\M \Theta^*$ (absolute values less than or equal to $2.5$) but poorer estimates for large-magnitude entries. \texttt{MaxNorm} suffered from much larger errors in estimating large-magnitude entries, leading to an overall relative error larger than \texttt{TraceNorm}.
+However, \texttt{MaxNorm} accurately estimated small-magnitude entries leading to accurate recoveries of the corresponding $\Phi(\theta^*_{ij})$ and a smaller Hellinger distance.
 This discrepancy is caused by the nonlinear transformation from $\theta_{ij}^*$ to $\Phi(\theta_{ij}^*)$.
 For example, $\Phi(0.5)- \Phi(0.4) \approx 0.019$, while $\Phi(3.6) - \Phi(3.5) \approx 0.004$.
 In other words, the recovered distribution is more sensitive to the accuracy of the recovered $\hat{\theta}_{ij}$ in small-magnitude groups.
-In comparison, \texttt{MMGN} gives the best accuracy in recovering $\M \Theta^*$ and $\Phi(\M \Theta^*)$ across all the different groups. \Fig{spiky-details} provides a more detailed picture of how \texttt{MMGN} outperforms existing methods.
-Moreover, this explains why the trends in estimating $\M{\Theta}^*$ (left panel of the first row in \Fig{spiky-t}) do not mirror the trends in estimating $\Phi(\M \Theta^*)$ (middle panel of the first row in \Fig{spiky-t}).
+In comparison, \texttt{MMGN} achieved the highest accuracy across different Value-Ranges, leading to the best overall performance. \Fig{spiky-details} provides a more detailed picture of how \texttt{MMGN} outperformed \texttt{TraceNorm} and \texttt{MaxNorm}.
+Moreover, this explains why the trends in estimating $\M{\Theta}^*$ do not mirror the trends in estimating $\Phi(\M \Theta^*)$ seen in Figures~\ref{fig:nonspiky-noise} and \ref{fig:spiky-t}.